Posts tagged "Blogs"

 Intelligency Celebrates Brothers Day with an Interview with Co-Directors

-May 24, 2025 Posted by Maisie Lloyd blogs 0 thoughts on “Intelligency Celebrates Brothers Day with an Interview with Co-Directors”
+May 24, 2025 Posted by Maisie Lloyd Blogs 0 thoughts on “Intelligency Celebrates Brothers Day with an Interview with Co-Directors”

 In celebration of Brothers Day, we sat down with Intelligency’s Co-Founders and Directors, Sean and Liam, to talk about building a business together, not just as colleagues, but as siblings too.
 From their beginnings to their future ambitions, here’s what they had to say.